Dr Adam Bobbette

 - Lecturer in Political Geology (School of Geographical & Earth Sciences)

-I grew up in rural Ontario and have since lived in Hong Kong, Indonesia, Australia, and the UK.
+I grew up in rural Ontario and have lived in Hong Kong, Indonesia, Australia, and the UK.
 I studied the history of philosophy and cultural studies at Trent University and McGill, followed by architecture and landscape at the University of Toronto.
-I undertook my PhD in Geography at Cambridge, followed by post-doctoral work at UNSW in the New Earth Histories research program.
+I undertook my PhD in Geography at Cambridge, followed by post-doctoral work at UNSW, Sydney, in the New Earth Histories research program.

 In 2019, I co-created Kebun Lithos (Lithic Garden), a research platform on the slope of Mount Merapi, an active volcano in central Java.

-My research has been funded by the Social Sciences and Humanities Research Council of Canada, The British Academy, Selwyn College, Melanesia Mission UK, University of New South Wales.
-My PhD was funded by a Cambridge International Trust scholarship and SSHRC Doctoral Fellowship.
+My research has been funded by the Social Sciences and Humanities Research Council of Canada, The British Academy, Selwyn College Cambridge, Melanesia Mission UK, University of New South Wales, Cambridge International Trust, Social Sciences and Humanities Research Council of Canada